 The fall season beckons us to slow down and enjoy the fruits of our labor.
-The pace of life lessens and the frenetic pace of summer becomes a distant memory.
-Shorter days and longer nights are ahead, prompting everyone to strike a better balance between their public and private lives.
+The days are getting shorter and the nights longer, prompting everyone to strike a better balance between their public and private lives.
 If you feel like one aspect of your life is consuming too much time and attention, this is an opportune time to make some Feng Shui adjustments to your home.
 Here are a few suggestions that can help you find time for friends and family while keeping busy with work.

 Nothing says autumn like the burnished colors of chrysanthemums, marigolds and nasturtiums.
 Display pots of these flowers wherever you tend to feel stressed or overburdened.
 Glimpsing their russet, gold and orange hues will be like rubbing soothing salve over sunburned skin.